Wouldn’t the SAT & ACT be easier if you could solve every math problem using 4th grade math skills?

 Valid Refund Request Procedure.

-Pertaining to the worst case scenario (happening only 10 times, and well less than 1% of all students enrolled in the course since 1999): If after the second time through the course and the second attempt on the SAT, if your student’s SAT score still has not increased from his “baseline” score (the score he had before enrolling in our course), we will offer you a cash refund of your enrollment fee.
+Pertaining to the worst case scenario (happening less than 15 times since 1999): If after the second time through the course and the second attempt on the SAT, if your student’s SAT score still has not increased from his “baseline” score (the score he had before enrolling in our course), we will offer you a cash refund of your enrollment fee.